hen I wrote a couple of weeks ago about the importance of commenting on blogs

 system-gamer, you assume everybody is gaming the system right along with you.
 And trolls see other trolls under every cyber-bridge.

-This can lead to lots of embarrassing faux pas
+This can lead to lots of embarrassing faux pas and unpleasant

 encounters, especially since superstars and/or newbies can show up commenting